Local Gromov-Witten invariants of some simple normal crossing surfaces: Abstract

 \section{Abstract}

-Inspired by M-theory and superconformal field theory, we extend the notions of local Gromov--Witten invariants and local BPS invariants from the case of del Pezzo surfaces to some reducible surfaces with simple normal crossings and ample $\omega_S^*$.
+Inspired by M-theory and superconformal field theory, we extend the notions of local Gromov--Witten invariants from the case of del Pezzo surfaces to shrinkable surfaces, a class of reducible surfaces with simple normal crossings satisfying certain positivity conditions.